 Also read: How to create your Stock Portfolio?

-One more thing I would like to add to this post.
-There are also some additional charges while buying a stock online and the buyer have to pay them.
-They are generally less than 1% of the amount of the transaction.
-The additional charges are brokerage charge, Service charge, STT, etc. Therefore, you also have to keep these charges in mind during buying a stock.
+Further, there are also some additional charges while buying a stock online and the stock buyer/sellers have to pay them.
+They are generally less than even 0.5% of the amount of the transaction.
+The additional charges are brokerage charges, transaction charges, GST, etc. Therefore, you also have to keep these charges in mind during buying a stock.
 Although these are a very small amount, still they will add up in the final amount of the stock that you bought.Trade Brains' recommended top brokers to open demat and trading account in India

 |No 1 STOCKBROKER IN INDIA|

-Free equity investments | Flat ₹20 intraday and F&O trades
+Free equity & mutual fund investments | Flat ₹20 intraday and F&O trades

 |GET FREE DEMAT ACCOUNT|